JulianaCP/technical-exercise/solution_journey.md

 # A step-by-step solution journey analysis.

-Internal thoughts generated during the solution to this problem.
+Internal thoughts generated during the resolution of this problem.

 ## Requirements: